RapidataAI/human-use/README.md

 ### App Setup

 #### Clone Repositories
-Clone the following repositories along side the current one (do not clone them inside the current one, can be whereever it's convenient).:
+Clone the current repository:
 ```bash
 git clone https://github.com/RapidataAI/human-use.git
 ```

 #### Environment Configuration

-1. Create a .env file in the human-use repository
-2. Use the .env.example file as a template
-3. Replace the default values with your own credentials/settings
+Copy the .env.example file to .env and fill it in with your own credentials/settings

 > **Note:** paths should be ABSOLUTE paths